Information for Current Grads

 Department Administrative Associates

-The College has 4 administrative associates and they play an important role in supporting graduate students.
-Please start with them if you need assistance in regard to nonacademic questions (issues like assistance with travel paperwork, office assignments, mailboxes, and key requests) or for reserving CFC rooms and equipment (CFC or UM fleet vehicles, conference rooms, laptops, projectors, laser pointers and conference phones).
-Any CFC administrative associate will be happy to assist you, but to help distribute the work load evenly, when possible try to work through the administrative associate who is the primary support for your graduate committee chairperson.
-Ask you committee chair if you are uncertain which administrative associate provides their primary support.
+The College has four administrative associates and they play an important role in supporting graduate students.
+Please start with them if you need assistance in regard to nonacademic questions (issues like assistance with travel paperwork, office assignments, mailboxes, and key requests) or for reserving FCFC rooms and equipment (FCFC or UM fleet vehicles, conference rooms, laptops, projectors, laser pointers and conference phones).
+Any FCFC administrative associate will be happy to assist you, but try to work through the administrative associate who is the primary support for your graduate committee chairperson.
+Ask your committee chair if you are uncertain which administrative associate provides their primary support.

 Course Requirements and Deadlines

 Shonna Trowbridge (FOR 103B; 406-243-4844) and Wendy Maltonic (FOR 103C; 406-243-6655) help students understand course requirements, committee appointments, deadlines and scholarships.
 You can also find any information about requirements, and deadlines in the CFC Graduate Student Handbook.
-Jeanne Franz (FOR 103C; 406-243-5272) fills the same role for Wildlife Biology students and there are Graduate Student Regulations on the Wildlife Biology web site.
+Melanie Sourbeer (FOR 103C; 406-243-5272) fills the same role for Wildlife Biology students and there are Graduate Student Regulations on the Wildlife Biology web site.

 Office Space and Mailboxes